 But here’s what’s really happening beneath the surface:

-- AI-enabled fintechs are building products in weeks that legacy lenders take years to develop.
+- AI-enabled fintechs are building products in weeks that legacy lenders take a year or more to develop.
 McKinsey’s 2026 fintech report calls this the single most consequential force reshaping the industry.

 - The compliance landscape is fragmenting.
 With federal oversight retreating and states rushing to fill the regulatory void, operational complexity is increasing, not decreasing.
 Manual compliance management simply doesn’t scale.